z0diaq/obsidian-line-cleaner/README.md

 ## Usage

 ### Access Methods
-1. **Ribbon Button**: Click the trash icon in the left sidebar to clean the current active file
+1. **Ribbon Button**: Click the eraser icon in the left sidebar to clean the current active file
 2. **File Context Menu**: Right-click any file in the file explorer and select "Clean lines"
 3. **Editor Context Menu**: Right-click in the editor and select "Clean lines"
 4. **Command Palette**: Search for "Clean lines from current file"